 Regardless of test score submission, all students will be considered for merit scholarships up to $25,000, renewable annually.
 Students may also qualify for our Public Price Promise and Visual and Performing Arts Scholarships.
-In order to be considered for our Presidential Scholarship, students must apply by our Early Action Deadline and submit official SAT or ACT scores.
 View Scholarships

 How to Submit Test Scores